THURSDAY, FEBRUARY 9, 2023

 Christie A. Hartinger

 Christie A. Hartinger is an attorney with Wyrick Robbins Yates & Ponton LLP in Raleigh.
-He is a member of the firm's Corporate practice group.
+She is a member of the firm's Corporate practice group.
 She focuses primarily on mergers and acquisitions, representing corporate and private equity clients in M&A transactions on both the buy-side and sell-side.
-Christie also regularly represents investment funds in co-investments and fund investments.
+She also regularly represents investment funds in co-investments and fund investments.
 To round out her corporate practice, she serves as outside counsel to emerging companies and assists with private equity and venture capital financings, commercial contracts, and general corporate matters.

 Christie has experience representing clients of a variety of sizes and in a variety of industries, including software and technology, life sciences, biotechnology, financial services, and waste management.